jdguzmans/ingeinsta/README.md

 # Ingeinsta

-Plattform to report and keep tracking engineering faults in public infrastructure.
+Plattform to report and keep track of engineering faults in public infrastructure.

 ## Built With MERN stack